siddharthsvkm/Arduino/Project 3/README.md

 Project URL: https://wokwi.com/projects/470832657989922817

 ## Summary
 Digital SafeLock Simulator is an interactive safe that mimics the functionality of a real safe without the physical mechanism and box.
+The safe has a menu that has the following functions: unlock/lock, change password, show date.

 ## Used Components:
 - 1x MEGA Controller Board